samrcode/ReFile/documentation.md

 ```lua
 re.pause()
 ```
-pause is used to make a break in you code.
+pause is used to make a break in your code.
 It will output a standard "Press Enter to continue... ".

 #### parameters
 ```lua